-When a VR programme is underway saying to some applicants you are too good to ‘let go’; the money is going to be used to sort out the people we want out.
+- When a voluntary redundancy programme is underway saying to some applicants you are too good to ‘let go’; the money is going to be used to sort out the people we want out.
 See previous point.

 And latest news just in; cancelling the Christmas party for the wider population and senior managers going away for a secret dinner.